ThinkGeo/Desktop-Maps/README.md

 ## Repository Layout

-`api-docs`: An offline version the API documentation HTML pages.
+`/api-docs`: An offline version the API documentation HTML pages.

-`hero-app`: A real world application that shows off many of this products features along with best practices.
+`/hero-app`: A real world application that shows off many of this products features along with best practices.

-`samples`: A collection of feature by feature samples.
+`/samples`: A collection of feature by feature samples.
 We suggest you start with the [How Do I Sample](samples/wpf/HowDoISample/HowDoI) as it shows dozens of features in one easy to navigate app.

 ## Quick Start: Display a Simple Map